Healthdirect Free Australian health advice you can count on.

 How much exercise do I need?

-Combine your exercise routine with a healthy diet to boost your motivation and energy for exercise.
+Combine your exercise routine with a healthy diet and other healthy lifestyle habits.

 How do I start exercising?